TStudioZ/KAJ-Project/README.md

 CSS vendor prefixes are automatically handled by the React library.

 ### CSS transformations
+A CSS transformation is used to rotate the app's header logo.
+Transformations are also used in the animations described below (both 2D and 3D).

 ### CSS transitions/animations
 There are CSS animations used on the Home section of the app, see [index.css](src/index.css) and [MainContent](src/MainContent.js).